AdobeDocs/analytics-1.4-apis/src/pages/guides/live-stream-api/faq.md

 # Frequently Asked Questions (FAQ)

-Q: When initially connecting to a Livestream endpoint, how old will the data be that starts streaming?
+## When initially connecting to a Livestream endpoint, how old is the data that starts streaming?

-A: Livestream will start streaming data collected at the time of the client's connection.
-In the case of a client disconnect/reconnect, data will be streamed from the point of disconnection.
-This only happens if the reconnection occurs within a few minutes of the disconnection.
+Livestream starts streaming data collected at the time of the client's connection.
+In the case of a client disconnect/reconnect, data is streamed from the point of disconnection.
+This brief backfill period only occurs if the disconnection is shorter than several minutes.

-Q: Is there a way to get older/newer data during an initial connection or reconnection?
+## How do I customize the reconnection backfill logic?

-A: The `reset` GET string parameter can be used to request old or new data.
-For example, `?reset=largest` will request only the newest data from the stream and will ignore data missed during reconnection.
-The `?reset=smallest` setting will start streaming the oldest data available and attempt to catch up to the present.
+You can use the `reset` query string to request old or new data.
+For example, `?reset=largest` requests only the newest data from the stream and ignores data missed during reconnection.
+The `?reset=smallest` query string starts streaming the oldest data available and attempts to catch up to the present.

-Q: Is there latency between when an impression is collected by Adobe and when it appears in the Livestream.
+## What is the latency between when a hit is collected by Adobe and when it appears in Livestream?

-A: Yes.
-This latency can range between 20 seconds and 5 minutes.
+Latency can range between 20 seconds and 5 minutes.

-Q: Is there a way to compress the data coming from Livestream?
+## Can I request uncompressed Livestream data?

-A: Yes.
-Livestream actually requires clients to support compression by default.
-By extension, its not possible to request uncompressed data from Livestream.
+No. Livestream requires clients to support compression by default.

-Q: What transfer encoding is used?
+## What transfer encoding is used?

-A: [Chunked Transfer Encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) There can be more than one record per chunk, each record is separated by a CRLF.
-Many http client libraries handle chunked transfer encoding transparently, including: Apache-httpclient java.net.URLConnection Python and ruby HTTP clients libcurl
+Livestream uses [Chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding).
+There can be more than one record per chunk, and each record is separated by a CRLF.
+Many http client libraries handle chunked transfer encoding transparently.

-Q: Can I create multiple connections to the same stream?
+## Can I create multiple connections to the same stream?

-A: Yes.
+Yes.
 Use the `maxConnections` GET string parameter.
-If multiple connections are created, data is multiplexed across each connection.
-Data is grouped by visitor IDs, but will be out of order.
+If multiple connections are created, data is distributed across each connection.
+Data is grouped by visitor IDs, but is out of order.
 The `timestamp` field can be used to sort the hits.
-There is a maximum of 8 connections allowed.

-Q: What happens if multiple/different clients connect to the same stream?

-A: This is not recommended as multiplexing will cause each client to only receive part of the stream.
-If two instances of the same stream are required, its recommended that infrastructure on the client side be put in place to replicate data for other consumers.

-Q: Are hits evenly distributed across multiple connections?

-A: A best effort is made to evenly distribute hits.
+A best effort is made to evenly distribute hits.
 Because data is grouped by visitor ID, a visitor that produces a large volume of data can create differences in volumes for each client.
+A maximum of 8 connections is allowed.

+If multiple instances of the same stream are required, Adobe recommends that you create infrastructure to replicate that data.

-Q: How do I avoid receiving duplicate records?
+## How do I avoid receiving duplicate records?

-A: The likelihood of receiving duplicate records increases during reconnect or when new clients connect to an existing stream.
-The `hit_id` column can be used to de-dup hits.
+The likelihood of receiving duplicate records increases during reconnect or when new clients connect to an existing stream.
+The `hitIdHigh` and `hitIdLow` columns can be used to deduplicate hits.

-Q: What should I do with empty records?
+## What do I do with empty records?

-A: Empty records are sometimes returned in the stream.
+Empty records are sometimes returned in the stream.
 These can be ignored.

+## Where does Livestream occur in the data processing order?

+Livestream data is only partially processed to mitigate latency.
+See [Processing order](https://experienceleague.adobe.com/docs/analytics/technotes/processing-order.html) in the Analytics technotes guide for full details on processing order.

+Livestream includes basic processing, such as [Processing rules](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/processing-rules/processing-rules.html), VISTA rules, and geolocation lookups.
+It does **not** include persistence, such as eVars persisting data across hits within a visit.
+It also does not include visit-based or visitor-based data like visits, visit number, unique visitors, or customer loyalty.